lostcoin/BSC-contract/README.md

 Current wear mode :2, wear rate value: 100, wear starting at : 10000 LOST( >200M LOST single transaction will lost 20% max)

+Never have new mint.We will transfer ownership to Multi-signature wallet.

 deployed at:

 https://bscscan.com/address/0x865514DC562579d2e93B62800AdC080A60753438#code